-Stadion Ljudski vrt opened on the 12th of July 1952, but back then was nothing more than a pitch, an athletics track, earth banking to stand on, and a few wooden benches.
+Stadion Ljudski vrt opened on 12 July 1952, but back then was nothing more than a pitch, an athletics track, earth banking to stand on, and a few wooden benches.
 The stadium was named after a park that had stood at the site in the 19th century.

-The earth banking got replaced by concrete terracing later on in the 1950s, and in 1961 a new covered main stand was built.
+Later in the 1950s, the earth banking got replaced by concrete terracing, and in 1961 a new covered main stand was built.
 The stand with its characteristic concrete arch would later become national cultural heritage.

-The stadium underwent a large redevelopment between 2006 and 2008, when the terraces got demolished and replaced by new covered stands.
+The stadium next underwent a large redevelopment between 2006 and 2008 when the terraces got demolished and replaced by new covered stands.
 Further renovations were performed in the following years, but the old main stand was left intact.

 Stadion Ljudski vrt is also regularly used for matches of the Slovenian national team.